 G.W.
-Schulz has been an investigative journalist for 15 years and recently finished graduate school for journalism at the University of Texas Austin.
+Schulz has been an investigative journalist for 15 years and recently joined Kansas City Public Television after graduate school for journalism at the University of Texas at Austin.

 In 2015, he released a multi-platform project with the center exploring the thousands of people who have been found deceased in the United States and never been identified.
 The project won numerous awards, including a national Sigma Delta Chi award, two National Headliner Awards, two national Edward R. Murrow awards and a national Emmy for new approaches in current news coverage.